harendra-kumar/concise-haskell/recursion.rst

 +-------------------------------------+---------------------------------------+
 | structural induction                | guarded coinduction                   |
 +-------------------------------------+---------------------------------------+

-In Haskell data and codata both are defined in the same way, there is no type level distinction:

-* recursive data is always a sum type. `data A a = X a | Y (A a)` X a is the termination condition.
-* corecursive data or codata is always a product type `data A a = Y (A a)`

 Functions are mappings which can map data to data or codata, and codata to data or codata.
 They create abstractions which can be used to abstract data or